ssp21/ssp21-spec/ssp21.md

 [0x03, 0x07, 0x08, 0x08, 0x09, 0x0A, 0xCC]
 ```

-The first value of `0x03` indicates that there are 3 NumberPair structs in the sequence.
-The encoded NumberPair structs
+The first value of `0x03` is the variable length and indicates that there are 3 NumberPair structs in the sequence.
+The encoded
-directly follow this count of objects.
+NumberPair structs directly follow this count of objects.

 #### Constraints

-Certain field types may have optional constraints placed on their contents.
+Certain field types have optional or mandatory constraints placed on their contents.
 Constraints on a field are expressed
 with the following notation:

 ```